October 27, 2025

 Cost-effectiveness and industry adoption

 Ethernet’s popularity and mass production have made it more cost-effective compared to InfiniBand.
-The widespread use of Ethernet components and equipment results in lower costs for deployment and maintenance, making it an attractive choice for organizations with budget constraints.
-Furthermore, IDC research suggests that Ethernet remains the protocol of choice for the vast majority of AI workloads, estimating that 90% of AI workloads will run on Ethernet in 2025.
-While InfiniBand may have some niche use cases in HPC-like workloads, Ethernet is well-positioned for both external connectivity and internal compute networks, for a variety of applications and AI workload types that are connected online.
+Furthermore, 650 Group research suggests that Ethernet remains the protocol of choice for the vast majority of AI workloads, estimating that 91% of AI workloads will run on Ethernet in 2029.
+While InfiniBand may have some niche use cases in HPC-like workloads, Ethernet is well-positioned for both external connectivity (front-end networks) and internal compute networks (back-end networks) for varied applications and AI workload types that are connected online.

 Effectively leveraging ethernet for AI networking with scheduled fabric

 InfiniBand and Ethernet are both powerful networking technologies with unique strengths in different contexts.
 While InfiniBand traditionally excelled in high-performance computing environments, Ethernet has evolved to meet the demands of modern data centers and AI applications.
-The DriveNets Network Cloud-AI solution demonstrates how Ethernet can be leveraged effectively for AI networking with scheduled fabric.
-DriveNets Network Cloud-AI presents a unique and innovative architecture that offers the high performance and scale of a fabric interconnect solution with the cost-effectiveness of an open, disaggregated cloud solution.
+The DriveNets Network Cloud-AI solution demonstrates how Ethernet can be leveraged effectively for AI networking with Fabric Scheduled Ethernet.
+DriveNets Network Cloud-AI presents a unique and innovative architecture that offers the high performance and scale of a fabric interconnect solution in production, with the cost-effectiveness of an open, disaggregated cloud solution.

 DriveNets-and-HPC